 Due to an IRS requirement change, beginning with calendar year 2018, educational institutions must report based on payments received for qualified education expenses within the tax year.
 This is reported in Box 1 of the Form 1098-T. However, the amount reported on your Form 1098-T, box 1, might differ from the amount you actually paid and are deemed to have paid.
 The IRS reminds the taxpayer, “When figuring an education credit, use only the amounts you paid and are deemed to have paid during the tax year for qualified education expenses.”
-To get a summary of your charges and payments by term, you can view and print your account activity in SIS or contact our office for more detailed information by calendar year.
-Please look closely at the dates of activity.
+To get a summary of your charges and payments by term, you can view and print your account activity in SIS.

 How does a student receive IRS Form 1098‐T from JHU Krieger School of Arts and Sciences and Whiting School of Engineering?

-- If you did not choose electronic delivery, the 1098‐T form will be mailed to your last known permanent address of record provided to JHU Krieger School of Arts and Sciences and Whiting School of Engineering as of December 31.
-If you have not received the form by the middle of February, please contact Tax Credit Reporting Service by Xerox (TCRS) at 1‐877‐467‐3821.
-You can also download your 1098‐T form at 1098T.com.
+If you did not choose electronic delivery, the 1098‐T form will be mailed to your last known permanent address of record provided to JHU Krieger School of Arts and Sciences and Whiting School of Engineering as of December 31.
+You can also download your 1098‐T form at www.tsc1099.com.